6 Beautiful Vermont Towns to Visit This Winter

 Woodstock is the perfect New England town to visit, and winter is no exception.
 The first rope-tow opened here in 1934, and the town is picture perfect when there’s a fresh blanket of snow on the ground.
 Visit the historic Billings Farm and Museum, see raptors up close at Vermont Institute of Natural Science Nature Center in nearby Quechee, or hit the slopes at Suicide Six Ski Area.
 If nothing else, take a walk around this beautiful town and enjoy a winter cocktail or dinner at the Woodstock Inn & Resort.
 Visit www.woodstockvt.com.

 For a small town, Burke has a lot to offer in the winter.
 Not only is this Northeast Kingdom community home to Burke Mountain Resort, it’s also where you’ll find Burke Mountain Academy—a world-renowned school for ski racing (its famous alums include ski racing sensation Mikaela Shiffrin).
 Another way to enjoy the outdoors is to head over to Kingdom Trails for fat biking and Nordic skiing.
-While visiting East Burke, enjoy pastries and coffee at Café Lotti and dinner at Juniper’s Restaurant at the Wildflower Inn.
-Visit www.burkevermont.com.
+While visiting East Burke, enjoy pastries and coffee at Café Lotti and dinner at Juniper’s Restaurant at the Wildflower Inn (temporarily closed in 2020) Visit www.burkevermont.com.

 Warren is like a second home to me.
 I lived there in the late 1990s and rented a drafty converted barn in Warren when my husband and I moved back to Vermont 11 years ago.
 I tell people that my heart is in southern Vermont, but I also adore Warren and the rest of the Mad River Valley.
 While you’re visiting, be sure to stop by The Warren Store and dine at The Pitcher Inn.
 Go skiing or snowboarding at Sugarbush Resort.
 Try Nordic skiing or snowshoeing at Ole’s Cross Country Ski and Snowshoe or Blueberry Lake Cross Country & Snowshoeing Center.
 Visit www.madrivervalley.com.